-The purpose of Beau Soleil's approach to behaviour management is to clearly identify and challenge inappropriate behaviour, helping students to understand why their behaviour is not acceptable and supporting them in changing that behaviour in the future.
+The purpose of Beau Soleil's approach to behaviour management is to celebrate and reinforce positive behaviours that reflect kindness and our school values.
+We also clearly identify and challenge inappropriate behaviour, helping students to understand why their behaviour is not acceptable and support them in developing more positive patterns of behaviour in the future.